 Asthma: Peak Expiratory Flow and Personal Best

-Personal best measurement needs to be evaluated once in a while to see whether it has changed.
+The personal best measurement needs to be evaluated now and then to see if it has changed.
 If it decreases, medicines may need to be changed or increased to prevent asthma from becoming worse.
-If personal best measurement improves significantly, the amount of medicine may be reduced.
+If the personal best measurement improves a lot, the amount of medicine may be reduced.
 Children need to have their personal best measurement checked about every 6 months to account for growth.